Some Results on the Complexity of Numerical Integration: Tensor Product Problems and Weights

 We do not describe this technique here and only remark that we need for this technique many non-zero functions $f_i$ in the Hilbert space $F_d$ with disjoint supports.
 Therefore this technique usually works for functions with finite smoothness, but not for analytic functions.

 \end{remark}

-Tractability of integration can be proved for many weighted spaces and one may ask whether there are also cases where tractability holds for certain unweighted spaces.
-A famous example for this are integration problems that are related to the \emph{star discrepancy}.
+Tractability of integration can be proved for many weighted spaces and one may ask whether there are also unweighted spaces where tractability holds as well.
+A~famous example for this are integration problems that are related to the \emph{star discrepancy}.

 For $x_1 , \dots , x_n \in [0,1]^d$ define the star discrepancy by